dispel4py/dispel4py/README.md

 Abstract dataflows described in Dispel4Py can be executed in numerous environments, for example using a Storm cluster.
 Thus Dispel4Py allows to construct workflows without particular knowledge of the specific context in which they are to be executed, granting them greater generic applicability.

+Dependencies:

+- networkx

+If using the registry:

+- requests

+If using Storm as execution engine:

+- Python Storm available here: https://github.com/krux/python-storm